rooshimadethis/gym_app/README.md

 TODO:
 [] last set timer
-[] when adding a new exercise add it to the top
-[] .5 lb/kg doesn't work
 [] set notification sound at chosen time
 [] after doing an exercise, move it to the bottom (flash?)
  - opencontainer is making it hard to do the animation